How To Stream On Twitch From PC, Laptop, PlayStation, & Xbox

 How To Stream On Twitch Step By Step

-Once you have all the key elements required to begin streaming it is time to set up that Twitch account and get it prepared for a live stream!
-Remember it's free and by signing up you can also comment on other live streams.
+Once you have all the key elements required to start streaming it is time to set up that Twitch account and get it prepared for a live stream!
+Remember it’s free and by signing up you can also comment on other live streams.

 now you are signed up let’s get stuck into setting up your new channel.

 Just before we set up the basics for your new twitch account you should install a broadcasting software, I personally use Streamlabs but OBS and XSplit are both good options too.